shopware5/devdocs/source/developers-guide/custom-shopping-world-elements/index.md

 </table>

 ## Downloads ##
-You can downlad the complete example plugin with documented code here:
+You can download the complete example plugin with documented code here:

 **Example Plugin**: <a href="{{ site.url }}/exampleplugins/SwagVimeoElement.zip">Download</a>.